Kaua‘i Phase I Environmental Site Assessments

 Environmental considerations on Kauaʻi vary significantly by region.
 South Kauaʻi, including Kōloa and Poʻipū, reflects early plantation activity combined with later resort development.
 West Kauaʻi, particularly around Waimea, is associated with long-standing agricultural operations and continued land use for farming and ranching.

 Līhuʻe represents the island’s primary commercial center, while the North Shore, including Princeville and Hanalei, combines agricultural history with residential and tourism-related development.
-These regional differences highlight the importance of site-specific analysis during environmental due diligence.
+These regional differences reinforce the importance of site-specific historical land use review during a Phase I ESA.

 Environmental Considerations Unique to Kauaʻi

-Additionally, the transition away from plantation agriculture occurred gradually, meaning that historical use may not be immediately apparent.
-Even properties that appear undeveloped may have been part of larger plantation systems, including irrigation networks or support infrastructure.
+Additionally, the gradual transition away from plantation agriculture means historical use may not be immediately apparent from current site conditions.
+Properties that appear undeveloped or low risk may have historical ties to irrigation systems, agricultural support infrastructure, fuel storage, or maintenance activities.

-This requires a careful review of historical records, aerial imagery, and land use data during a Phase I ESA.
+This makes careful review of historical records, aerial imagery, and surrounding land use particularly important during a Phase I ESA.